Hologic at the 42nd Annual Congress of the German Society for Senology - Breaking Latest News

 In addition to its booth presence, Hologic offered two hands-on workshops with renowned experts.
 The participants could register in advance for the limited places.
 The workshop of Dr. medical Bettina Wolfgarten with a focus on “Tomosynthesis and intelligent AI solutions in modern breast diagnostics” and the workshop by Dr. medical Claudia Vogel-Mina with a focus on “Shear wave elastography in daily practice – when to punch, when to check”.

 dr medical Bettina Wolfgarten, specialist in radiology, founder of the Wolfgarten group practice and managing director of Forum Wolfgarten GmbH, is an expert in the field of imaging diagnostics of the breast.
 Under the title “How long do radiologists need to trust the AI?
-1001 recordings later”, Dr. medical Wolfgarten present their experiences with intelligent AI tomosynthesis.
-At review stations, the development of DBT to 3DQuorum(TM)[1] evaluated by participants.
+1001 recordings later” Dr. medical Wolfgarten present their experiences with intelligent AI tomosynthesis.
+The development of DBT to 3DQuorum™ (CE 2797, EC REP Hologic BV, Da Vincilaan 5, 1930 Zaventem Belgium) was evaluated by participants at assessment stations.

 dr medical Claudia Vogel-Minea heads diagnostic and interventional senology at the Rottal-Inn Kliniken and is responsible for mammography and interventional breast diagnostics.
 The co-author of the best practice guideline, Dr. medical Vogel-Minea presented her experiences with shear wave elastography in interactive case studies.
 Elastography is an efficient additional diagnostic procedure to breast sonography for assessing the dignity of focal findings.